 8.10 Discontinued Construction.
 Construction on the Project is discontinued or prohibited for at least 30 consecutive days, or the Project is abandoned.

 8.11 Failure to Diligently Pursue the Project.
 Borrower fails to diligently pursue the Project during the Construction Period.
-Borrower agrees to use commercially reasonable efforts to complete the Project by October 29, 2021.
+Borrower agrees to complete the Project by October 1, 2021.

 9. RIGHTS AND REMEDIES ON DEFAULT